Site Overlay

 What do Critical Care Certified Respiratory Therapists do?

-Critical Care Certified Respiratory Therapists (CRTs) provide advanced respiratory support to critically ill patients in settings like the Intensive Care Unit (ICU) by managing mechanical ventilators, administering specialized gas therapies, and performing life-saving interventions.
+Critical Care Certified Respiratory Therapists (CRTs) provide advanced respiratory support to critically ill patients in settings such as the Intensive Care Unit (ICU), managing mechanical ventilators, administering specialized gas therapies, and performing life-saving interventions.

 They work as part of a critical care team, assisting physicians and nurses with tasks such as bronchoscopy assistance, hemodynamic monitoring, and diagnostic blood sampling.